chartbrew/chartbrew/docs-v3/integrations/webhooks/index.md

 # Webhooks

-Currently webhooks are used by Chartbrew to send chart alerts.
+Webhooks are used by Chartbrew to send chart alerts.
+Chartbrew also supports sending data to Slack through the [Incoming Webhook integration](https://api.slack.com/messaging/webhooks).

 ## Webhook chart alerts